UAlbertaALTLab/crk-db/README.md

 1. Download the original data sources.
 These are stored in the private ALTLab repo in `crk/dicts`. **Do not commit these files to git.**

      * ALTLab data: `altlab.tsv`
      * _Cree: Words_: `Wolvengrey.toolbox`
      * Maskwacîs dictionary: `Maskwacis.tsv`

+2. Install [Node.js][Node].
+This will allow you to run the JavaScript scripts used by this project.
+Note that the Node installation includes the **npm** package manager, which allows you to install Node packages.

-2. Install the dependencies for this repo: `npm install`.
-This will also add the conversion and import scripts to the PATH (see below).
+3. Install the dependencies for this repo: `npm install`.

-3. Once installed, you can convert individual data sources by running `convert-* <inputPath> <outPath>` from the command line, where `*` stands for the abbreviation of the data source, ex. `convert-cw Wolvengrey.toolbox CW.ndjson`.
+4. Convert each data source by running `node bin/convert-*.js <inputPath> <outputPath>`, where `*` stands for the abbreviation of the data source, ex. `convert-CW data/Wolvengrey.toolbox data/CW.ndjson`.

     You can also convert individual data sources by running the conversion scripts as modules.
 Each conversion script is located in `lib/convert/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.
 Each module exports a function which takes two arguments: the path to the data source and optionally the path where you would like the converted data saved (this should have a `.ndjson` extension).
 Each module returns an array of the converted entries as well.

-4. Once the individual data sources are converted to JSON, you can import them into the dictionary database by running their individual import scripts on the command line with `import-* <sourcePath> <databasePath>`, where `*` stands for the abbreviation of the data source, `<sourcePath>` is the path to the individual source database, and `<databasePath>` is the path to the combined ALTLab database.
-For example, you can import the CW database with `import-cw data/Wolvengrey.ndjson database.ndjson`.
-Some individual import scripts may require additional arguments—use `import-* --help` for more information.
+5. Import each data source into the dictionary database with `node bin/import-*.js <sourcePath> <databasePath>`, where `*` stands for the abbreviation of the data source, `<sourcePath>` is the path to the individual source database, and `<databasePath>` is the path to the combined ALTLab database.

     You can also import individual data sources by running the import scripts as modules.
 Each import script is located in `/lib/import/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.

     Entries from individual sources are **not** imported as main entries in the ALTLab database.
 Instead they are stored as subentries (using the `dataSources` field).
 The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
 An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

-5. After all the data sources have been imported into the database, you can run the aggregation script which updates the main entry with data from the individual data sources: `aggregate data/database.ndjson`.
+6. Aggregate the data from the individual data sources: `node bin/aggregate.js <inputPath> <outputPath>` (the output path can be the same as the input path; this will overwrite the original).

-6. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
+7. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
 In order for this command to work, you will need each of the following files to be present in the `/data` directory, with these exact filenames:

    * `ALTLab.tsv`
    * `Maskwacis.tsv`
    * `Wolvengrey.toolbox`

     The database will be written to `data/database.ndjson`.

     You can also run this script as a JavaScript module.
 It is located in `lib/buildDatabase.js`.

 ## Steps to incrementally update the production database